uwiger/parse_trans/doc/parse_trans.md

 catch-all clause returning `continue`.
 This will ensure that it stays robust against additions to the language.

 `Fun(Form)` must return either of the following:

 * `NewForm` - any valid form
 * `continue` - dig into the sub-expressions of the form
 * `{done, NewForm}` - Replace `Form` with `NewForm`; return all following forms unchanged
-* `{error, Reason}` - Abort transformation with an error message.Example - This transform fun would convert all instances of `P !
-Msg` to
+* `{error, Reason}` - Abort transformation with an error message.

-`gproc:send(P, Msg)`:
+Example - This transform fun would convert all instances of `P !
+Msg` to `gproc:send(P, Msg)`:
 <pre>
   parse_transform(Forms, _Options) ->